Gypsum Creek Recreation Area Community Update

 Gypsum’s sales tax rate currently is currently 3%—one of the lowest rates in our region.
 The Town of Eagle’s rate, for comparison, is 4.5% and Avon’s is 4%.

-Using sales tax to fund the GCRA improvements means Gypsum residents can benefit from the regional shopping and economic activity offered by our Town.
+Using sales tax means Gypsum residents can benefit from the regional shopping and economic activity offered by our Town.
 This funding will help create valuable community amenities and investments that can also boost property values.

 GCRA FAQ: